 Distance: 4.5 miles

-If you want to add some challenge, hike the adjacent La Madre Spring which starts at the split of the two trails and has a higher elevation gain.
+If you want to add some challenge, hike the adjacent La Madre Spring, one of the less crowded Red Rock Canyon hikes, which starts at the split of the two trails and has a higher elevation gain.

 6. Keystone Thrust